pkgxdev/pantry/projects/conda.org/README.md

   source <(conda shell.$(basename $SHELL) hook)
   ```

-  They do not provide a way to unload these hooks however.
+  > There is no provided way to unload these hooks

-# mods
+# prospects

-* conda has been configured to not write to its prefix

-## potential mods

 * conda could be patched to use tea to install python and potentially other
   such kinds of dependencies